jvde-github/AIS-catcher/README.md

 - Signal level and applied frequency correction (in ppm) reported
 - ``-o 3`` shows NMEA lines and additional information (e.g. signal level) in JSON format so it can be easily processed in 3rd party software, e.g. with Python
 - ``-T`` switch that stops the program after a specified number of seconds to facilitate experiments.
+- ``start.bat`` added to Windows binaries to make it easier to set up parameters.
 - ...